A Complete Guide To Living Trusts And How They Work

 The most common reason to establish a living trust is to avoid probate, which is the court-supervised process of winding up a deceased individual’s affairs and estate.
-While probate can tie up loose ends, it’s no secret that it can also be a lengthy, time-consuming, and highly costly process for those involved.
-Noting this, most grantors turn to a living trust as a means to avoid it and spare their heirs the hassle by avoiding the courts entirely, as property bequeathed under a living trust can transfer to beneficiaries without going through the probate process.
+While probate can tie up loose ends, it’s no secret that it can also be a lengthy, time-consuming and highly costly process for those involved.
+Most grantors turn to a living trust as a means to avoid it and spare their heirs the hassle by avoiding the courts entirely.
+Living trusts avoid probate by transferring property to beneficiaries without going through the probate process.

-Court records are public, and it’s not uncommon for the process of probate to uncover debts, unpaid balances, sums due to specific individuals, and other details that individuals may wish to keep private.
-Noting this, if an estate goes through probate, anyone can look up these records and gain access to the information that the grantor and any beneficiaries might prefer to keep private.
+Court records are public, and it’s not uncommon for the process of probate to uncover debts, unpaid balances, sums due to specific individuals and other details that individuals may wish to keep private.
+When an estate goes through probate, anyone can look up the records and access information that the grantor and beneficiaries might prefer to keep private.
 A living (aka revocable) trust makes it simpler to maintain your privacy by bypassing probate entirely.

-It’s not uncommon during the course of an individual’s lifetime for financial or personal situations to change.
-Bearing this in mind, it’s also relatively common for grantors to wish to change the terms of the trust and retake control over donated assets – a process which can be readily facilitated under a living trust.
-Put simply, you can change the assets contained within a living trust or even the beneficiaries of the trust whenever you desire to do so during your lifetime.
+It’s not uncommon during an individual’s lifetime for financial or personal situations to change.
+It’s also relatively common for grantors to want to make changes to the terms of the trust and retake control over donated assets – a process which can be readily facilitated under a living trust.
+Having a living trust makes it simple for you to change the assets or even the beneficiaries of the trust whenever you desire.

 Provides For Minors Or Dependents With Issues Of Concern

-Grantors also enjoy the option to tailor the terms of a revocable trust to make sure that loved ones are provided for.
-For instance, many grantors may have concerns about adult children that are not adept at managing money or may suffer from addiction or chronic illness.
-A grantor wishing to place conditions on the use or sale of assets contained within the trust can do so as needed.
-However, a grantor with minor children or a dependent with a disability must also create a will to appoint a guardian (someone who will look out for these dependents) for their minor children.
+Grantors also enjoy the option of tailoring the terms of a revocable trust to make sure that loved ones are provided for.
+For instance, many grantors may have concerns about adult children who are not adept at managing money or who may suffer from addiction or chronic illness.
+A grantor who wants to place conditions on the use or sale of assets contained within the trust can do so as needed.
+Additionally, a grantor with minor children or a dependent with a disability must also create a will to appoint a guardian (someone who will look out for these dependents) for their minor children.

 Provides For Management Of Assets In Case Of Grantor’s Disability

 Having a trustee in place to handle assets also provides the grantor with a layer of protection should they become disabled and unable to handle their own affairs (and the affairs of the trust).
-If you’re currently well and able but concerned about the future effects of age or declining health, you can also name yourself a trustee, while also specifying the name of a co-trustee or successor trustee in the trust document.
-Doing so allows you to serve as the trustee for the living trust for as long as you are able and then pass over management of the trust to the successor trustee as situations dictate.
+If you’re currently well and able but concerned about the future effects of age or declining health, you can also name yourself a trustee, while also specifying the name of a co-trustee or successor trustee.
+Doing so allows you to serve as the trustee for the living trust for as long as you are able and then pass over management of the trust to the successor trustee if your situation changes.

 What Does A Living Trust Not Do?

-Of course, as with all legal decisions, there are upsides and downsides to be considered, and limitations to what a living trust can accomplish.
-Before deciding on the best course of action to achieve your goals, and establishing a revocable trust, you’ll wish to consult with an attorney who specializes in elder law.
+Of course, as with all legal decisions, there are upsides and downsides to consider.
+There are also limitations to what a living trust can accomplish.
+To decide on the best course of action and if establishing a revocable trust is right for you, you may want to consult with an attorney who specializes in estate planning.

 Protect Assets From Nursing Home Costs

 A revocable trust does not protect assets from being applied to offset nursing home costs when a grantor is applying for Medicaid reimbursement.
-You’ll wish to consider these potential costs as you age and living conditions shift and be sure to factor them into your financial calculations as you set about planning an estate strategy.
+You’ll want to consider these potential costs as you age and your living conditions shift.
+Be sure to account for possible nursing home costs when doing estate planning and developing a financial strategy.